bdrung/3cpio/README.md

 kernel.
 3cpio is tailored to initramfs cpio files and will not gain support for other cpio formats.

-As of now, 3cpio supports examining, listing, and extracting the content of the initramfs cpio.
+3cpio supports creating, examining, listing, and extracting the content of the initramfs cpio.

 **Note**: The Rust crate is named threecpio, because package names are not